IBS and having fun

 When did you turn your back on that young, fun-loving and creative part of yourself?

-And do what was “expected” of you instead?
+And do what what “expected” of you instead?

 Although it’s really hard to do when you’re dealing with IBS symptoms, never underestimate the power of having fun.

-It’s good for your health – and for your mojo!
+Having fun is good for your health – and for your mojo!
+And maybe what life is really all about…

-So here are two quick questions for you:
+So here are a couple of quick questions for you:

 Spread the word